 Tia and Sean Edwards are the founders of Lexington-based Fresh Bourbon, the first African American Kentucky Bourbon brand since the abolition of slavery in the USA. www.freshbourbon.com

 Want to try a fried hot chicken biscuit?
 Of course, you do.
-Head to Epping’s on East Side.
+Head to the one place that’s quite simply a must when in the area, Epping’s on East Side.

-Ouita Michel’s Zim’s Café in the old courthouse building offers a unique and delicious dinner experience.
+Ouita Michel’s Zim’s Café in the old courthouse building offers a unique dinner experience.
 We love almost everything on the menu. www.zimscafe.com

 The best place for drinks and live music is most certainly Creaux!
-The atmosphere here is amazing. www.creauxlex.com
+The atmosphere here is amazing and utterly fun. www.creauxlex.com